btcfoundationedcom/btcfoundationedcom.github.io/guides/en/introduction.md

 - The bitcoin currency is exclusively digital, independent of any central issuing authority, borderless, with a money supply that is limited and predetermined.

-- The Bitcoin network is a decentralized, neutral, peer-to-peer computer network which is secured by cryptography and charges zero or small fees.
+- The Bitcoin network is a decentralized, neutral, peer-to-peer computer network which is secured by cryptography and charges zero or tiny fees.

 Now, let's consider a few cases where bitcoin and the Bitcoin network is superior to existing currencies and payment networks.